digitsensitive/phaser3-typescript/src/games/coin-runner/coin-runner.md

 A very simple game to learn the basics of Phaser 3.

+## Learning objectives

+You will learn how to create and initialize the core class Phaser.Game and if you have a deeper look into the GameConfig object you will see all the parameters you can choose when setting-up your Phaser.Game Instance.

+Next you will create your first Phaser.Scene and load up your game objects from separate files.
+Each object in this game will be of type Phaser.GameObjects.Image, what will make your life easier, because you do not have to bother about physics for now.
+You will learn everything about Phaser.GameObjects.Image and what variables you can set.

+Last but not least you will setup the player input, use a TimerEvent, a Text and even check for RectangleToRectangle collision.

 ## How to run it

 Adjust the entry path in the `webpack.config.js` file as follows: